aospapp/aosp/external/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

    Cortex-A710 CPU.
 This needs to be enabled for revisions r0p0, r1p0 and r2p0
    of the CPU and is still open.

+-  ``ERRATA_A710_2083908``: This applies errata 2083908 workaround to
+   Cortex-A710 CPU.
+This needs to be enabled for revision r2p0 of the CPU and is still open.

+-  ``ERRATA_A710_2058056``: This applies errata 2058056 workaround to
+   Cortex-A710 CPU.
+This needs to be enabled for revisions r0p0, r1p0 and r2p0
+   of the CPU and is still open.

 For Neoverse N2, the following errata build flags are defined :

+-  ``ERRATA_N2_2002655``: This applies errata 2002655 workaround to Neoverse-N2
+   CPU.
+This needs to be enabled for revision r0p0 of the CPU, it is still open.

 -  ``ERRATA_N2_2067956``: This applies errata 2067956 workaround to Neoverse-N2
    CPU.
 This needs to be enabled for revision r0p0 of the CPU and is still open.